MasazI/Transform2Tfrecords_TensorFlow/README.md

 # Transform2Tfrecords_TensorFlow

 'tfrecords' is The recommended format for TensorFlow.
-You can get tfrecords form images and labels list using this tool.
+You can get 'tfrecords' from images and labels list using this tool.

 ## dependencies
 - OpenCV